Ocean County Family Law

 Sometimes, grandparents wish to get involved in the parenting schedule, particularly when one parent gets sole custody with no involvement by the other parent, or one parent passes away.
 Grandparents in New Jersey may ask the court for visitation with their grandchildren.
 Over the past years, the pendulum has swung to the other end and, a grandparents’ rights to compel the visitation against the wishes of the child’s natural parent(s) has been significantly constrained based on recent case law.
 They will need to show visitation is in the best interests of the child by a preponderance of the evidence.

-In deciding whether to grant grandparent visitation, the court will consider the relationship between the child and grandparent, the relationship between the grandparent and the parents, the time that has passed since the child and grandparent's last meeting, how visitation affects the child and his or her parents, the grandparents' good faith in asking the court for visitation, the existing parental time arrangement between divorced or separated parents, any history of abuse or neglect, and any other relevant factors.Consult an Ocean County Attorney Skilled in Family Law Matters
+In deciding whether to grant grandparent visitation, the court will consider the relationship between the child and grandparent, the relationship between the grandparent and the parents, the time that has passed since the child and grandparent's last meeting, how visitation affects the child and his or her parents, the grandparents' good faith in asking the court for visitation, the existing parental time arrangement between divorced or separated parents, any history of abuse or neglect, and any other relevant factors.Consult a Skilled Family Law Lawyer in Ocean County

 At Goldstein Law Group, our family law lawyers have strong ties to the Ocean County community.
 Often, divorcing or separating parents want what is best for their children but strongly disagree on what would be in their best interests.
 One of the most painful aspects of divorce can be the change in how much time each parent can spend with his or her child.
 We understand how difficult this is, and we work with our clients to procure the most satisfactory arrangement possible under the circumstances.
-Our main office is located in Old Bridge, and we have a satellite office in Freehold.
+Our main office is located in Metuchen.
 Many of our clients come from East Brunswick, Manalapan, and Red Bank.
-Contact us at 732-967-6777 or via our online form.
+Contact our Ocean County family law attorneys at 732-967-6777 or via our online form.